Karatepe: Archaeology

-Estimates for the dating of Azatiwataš rule have ranged from the early 8th century BC to the early 7th century BC.
+Estimates for the dating of Azatiwadas's rule have ranged from the early 8th century BC to the early 7th century BC.

-The artifacts are exhibited today in the Karatepe-Aslantaş Open-Air Museum, which is part of the Karatepe-Aslantaş National Park.
+The artifacts are exhibited today in the Karatepe-Aslantaş Open-Air Museum, which is part of Karatepe-Aslantaş National Park.

 Namesake

-In the 2004 exploration of Mars, "Karatepe" was the name given to a site designated for entering the Endurance crater to investigate the layering of the bedrock.
+In the 2004 exploration of Mars, "Karatepe" was the name given to a site designated for entering the Endurance Crater to investigate the layering of the bedrock.